ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 "We're really interested in data standardization and cleansing: that's central to what we do, so we're all very aware of the importance of having a free and open standard reference dataset for identifying organizations and for supporting some of the other datasets that get loaded into our products.
 Open source data is key to our ethos."

 "And if you're moving into OA, and you're not understanding a standardized picture of your customer hierarchy, and you don't know how many articles are coming out of the University of Oxford and how much they should be paying in article fees, then that becomes really tricky.
-There are potentially significant financial implications, on the customer service side, by not having a dataset that allows you to clean up and standardize all of those customer pictures within your data."
+There are potentially significant financial implications, on the customer service side, of not having a dataset that allows you to clean up and standardize all of those customer pictures within your data."

 "ROR does open up new possibilities for us, such as integrating some of the other systems that are around at the moment.
 We're currently looking at bringing OpenAlex IDs into PaperStack.
 That should be really straightforward, because you can use the ROR IDs to retrieve the OpenAlex IDs through their API."